qpython-android/qpython.org/source/en/editor-guide.md

 ## Develop from your computer

-Besides the above ways, you could develop the script with your way, then upload to your phone and run with QPython also.
+Besides the methods mentioned above, you can also develop the script in your own way, then upload it to your phone using the built-in FTP service and run it with QPython.